If you don't have an in-house mail server, and you use Office 365, it is possible to configure ServiceNav to use Office365 as an SMTP relay.

 - Other destinations for which email must be accepted: empty

-- Domain name visible to local users : local.lan
+- Visible domain name for local users : local.lan

 - smarthost : smtp.office365.com::587